Bot Examples

 Example 5: MCP Agent Workflow

-When using the BitBadges MCP tools (e.g., in Claude Desktop or Claude Code), a typical workflow looks like this:
+When using the BitBadges MCP tools (e.g., in Claude Desktop or Claude Code), there are two build approaches:

 Query Sequence (No Signing)